johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

 DM2022 instructions are *predicated*.
 This means that an instruction may be executed or skipped depending on what happened in the prior instruction.
-The CPU will contain a *condition register* that records information about the result of the prior ALU operation:  Was it zero, positive, negative, or an "overflow" (e.g., division by zero).
+The CPU contains a *condition register* that records information about the result of the prior ALU operation:  Was it zero, positive, negative, or an "overflow" (e.g., division by zero).